Dr Rebecca Lawrence is a consultant psychiatrist and clinical director.

 And that, ultimately, is what I would say – adapt if you need to because of the illness, but never because of the stigma of the illness, whether self-stigma or otherwise.

-Rebecca has previously written a personal view piece for the British Medical Journal which you can read online.
+Rebecca has previously written a personal view piece for the British Medical Journal.